radiac/mara/docs/api/events.rst

 example, when you want to extend all client events by adding a user attribute to them, as is done with :ref:`class_contrib_users`.

-To make this easy, Cletus lets you bind a handler to an event base class.
+To make this easy, Mara lets you bind a handler to an event base class.
 For example, a handler bound to ``events.Client`` will also be called for ``Receive``, ``Connect`` and ``Disconnect`` events.